KTH/skog/README.md

     npm i bunyan
     ```

-2. As early as possible in your application, require `skog` and set a logger.
-You can use whatever library you want.
-In this example, we use `pino`:
+2. As early as possible in your application, require `skog/bunyan` to initialize the logger

     ```js
-    const skog = require('skog')

     require('skog/bunyan').createLogger({
       name: 'my-app'
     })